kdeldycke/kevin-deldycke-blog/content/posts/e107-importer-wordpress-plugin-v1-0-released.md

 A note for developpers: the
 [reference code base](https://github.com/kdeldycke/e107-importer) is now located on GitHub.
-That's were all new code must be commited.
+That's were all new code must be committed.
 [WordPress' Subversion repository](https://plugins.trac.wordpress.org/browser/e107-importer/)
 is only a mirror.